nology-tech/wov-client-project/docs/conventions.md

 ### How will you name state, variables, arrays, and props?

 - camelCase naming for all variables,
-  - excluding​ types and components, which are written in PascalCase
+  - _excluding_ types and components, which are written in PascalCase
 - Arrays should be named in plural
   - Array's names should be descriptive enough for the reader to know what is inside